Shiai (Matches)

 • The shinpan have the responsibility to see that shiai are fairly and safely conducted.
 They must clearly and promptly signal their own decisions as well as acknowledge the signaling of the other shinpan.

-• Before taking their positions for the first time in the court, the three shinpan line up on the side of the court opposite the shomen and/or the official's table, about one meter inside the court, with the shushin (chief referee) in the center.
-After rei (commanded by the shushin), the two fukushin (sub-referees) walk straight to their starting positions, about one meter inside the court.
+• Before taking their positions for the first time in the court, the three shinpan line up on the side of the court opposite the shomen and/or the official's table, about one meter inside the court, with the shushin in the center.
+After rei (commanded by the shushin), the two fukushin walk straight to their starting positions, about one meter inside the court, passing just inside their respective kaishi-sen, and arriving at their destinations at the same time.
 The shinpan form a triangle with the shushin at the apex and the fukushin in line with the shushin and their respective kaishi-sen.

 • The shinpan attempt to maintain their relative positions around the players during the match by moving to maintain the triangle configuration.
 This is to ensure each shinpan has a clear view of the various points which may be struck, as well as a clear view of the other shinpan.